Understanding the New Tax Regime in India

 Final Thoughts on Smart Giving Under the New Tax Regime

 Organizations like Care India Welfare Trust are excellent options for individuals looking to make a difference while benefiting from tax deductions.
 Care India works towards improving the lives of underprivileged communities, especially focusing on healthcare, education, and women empowerment.
 Donations made to Care India Welfare Trust are eligible for tax benefits under Section 80G, which can help reduce your taxable income.
+In fact, certain donations offer 100% tax exemption, depending on government approval, making it one of the most efficient ways to contribute to society while enjoying a donation tax benefit in India.

 When donating, make sure to: